 What are the different products to use for bleaching wood?

-- HOUSEHOLD BLEACH- This is a popular form for achieving a light wood finish.
+- COMMON HOUSEHOLD LAUNDRY BLEACH- This is a popular form for achieving a light wood finish.
 Since my oak wood had red undertones the household bleach was not as effective as I would have liked.
 Household bleach will remove stains or dyes but will not alter the actual color of the wood.

 - WOOD BLEACH – This is also known as oxalic acid.
 It will remove stains without removing the natural color of the wood.
 This would be great for water-damaged furniture or other stains.
 I personally would not use it to achieve the raw wood finish.